corradodebari/tensorflow-for-poets-2/README.md

 # Overview

-This repo contains code for the "TensorFlow for poets 2" series of codelabs.
+This repo contains a fork project code from the ["TensorFlow for poets 2"](https://github.com/googlecodelabs/tensorflow-for-poets-2) series of codelabs.

 There are multiple versions of this codelab depending on which version of the tensorflow libraries you plan on using: